FCT plans the use of Remote Assessment Systems in higher education

 (Not available in English)

-Four different platforms are being studied and compared, and the process is being conducted jointly with representatives from universities and polytechnics, under the coordination of the FCCN unit's team, which guarantees access to the SARs under analysis and promotes solutions so that they can be concluded as quickly as possible.
+Four different platforms are being studied and compared, with the process being conducted jointly with representatives from universities and polytechnics, under the coordination of the FCCN unit team, which guarantees access to the SARs under analysis and promotes solutions so that the process can be completed as quickly as possible.

-As there is no "tailor-made" solution that guarantees to cover all the different needs presented by HEIs, such as options for online proctoring, live proctoring, auto proctoring, identity verification, recorded tests and integration with LMS (Moodle, EdX, etc.), the selected solutions will be tested for a month, financed and purchased centrally and with real tests from HEIs that have already been identified (and others that may join), which will allow between 1.000 to 3,000 tests for each solution, depending on the format chosen, for a total of 3,000 to 9,000 tests.
+As there is no "tailor-made" solution that guarantees to cover all the different needs presented by HEIs, such as online proctoring, live proctoring, auto proctoring, identity verification, recorded tests, and integration with LMS (Moodle, EdX, etc.), the selected solutions will be tested for one month, financed and purchased centrally, and with real tests from HEIs that have already been identified (and others that may join), which will allow between 1,000 and 3,000 tests to be carried out for each solution, depending on the format chosen, for a total of 3,000 to 9,000 tests.

-At the end of this process, the heads of the HEIs will present a report with the results, which should include the learning, good and bad experiences identified by teachers and students.
+Once this process is complete, HEI officials will submit a report with the results, which should include the lessons learned and good and bad experiences identified by teachers and students.

-A further webinar is being planned as part of the Metared initiative, to be announced shortly, which will mark the start of the project and in which details will be given to the various agents on how access to the platforms can be requested.
+Another webinar is being planned as part of the Metared initiative, to be announced shortly, which will mark the start of the project and provide details to the various stakeholders on how to request access to the platforms.